G factor (psychometrics): Conceptual critiques

-There is also debate over whether g is consistent with evolutionary psychology, since the body of research in evolutionary psychology has instead established that the evolution of human intelligence shows clearer evidence for massive modularity of mind rather than a single psychological trait that facilitates domain-general learning and general-purpose reasoning.
+There is also debate over whether g is consistent with evolutionary psychology, since the body of research in evolutionary psychology has instead established that the evolution of human intelligence shows clearer evidence for massive modularity of mind rather than a single psychological trait that facilitates content-independent domain-general learning and general-purpose reasoning.
 John Tooby and Leda Cosmides have consistently noted that the frame problem and combinatorial explosion in artificial intelligence would preclude a psychological trait for general-purpose problem solving and domain-general learning from being computationally capable of performing cognitive tasks necessary for survival and reproduction in an environment of evolutionary adaptedness, and that such a trait would be unlikely to evolve since adaptations require selection pressure from recurrent problems (which lead instead to a suite of cognitive modules that serve domain-specific functions and enable domain-specific learning).
+While acknowledging the consensus within psychometrics and differential psychology about the g factor, Steven Pinker has also argued against the construct validity of general intelligence and in favor of modularity of mind as proposed by Tooby and Cosmides and reiterated skepticism about the theoretical coherence of g when discussing artificial general intelligence.

 Other critiques of g

 John Horn and John McArdle have argued that the modern g theory, as espoused by, for example, Arthur Jensen, is unfalsifiable, because the existence of a common factor like g follows tautologically from positive correlations among tests.
 They contrasted the modern hierarchical theory of g with Spearman's original two-factor theory which was readily falsifiable (and indeed was falsified).